sayarkarmakar/sayarkarmakar.github.io/index.md

 Some of my recent and upcoming invited talks are [here](https://sayarkarmakar.github.io/pages/talks.html)

 <h2> Recent Updates</h2>
+May 2025: We submitted a new [Paper](https://arxiv.org/pdf/2505.08125) on Gaussian approximations for DFL

+May 2025: Our [Paper](https://sayarkarmakar.github.io/publications/garchxnovas.pdf) is now accepted at Journal of Forecasting.

 March 2025: Our [Paper](https://sayarkarmakar.github.io/publications/oilshortageFRL.pdf) is now accepted at Finance Research Letters.

 February 2025: I joined the editorial board of Statistical Papers.

-January 2025: Our [Paper](https://sayarkarmakar.github.io/publications/garchxnovas.pdf) receieved a minor revision from Journal of Forecasting.

 November 2024: Our [Paper](https://arxiv.org/abs/2205.11359) is now accepted at Transactions of Machine Learning Research.

 October 2024: Our [Paper](https://sayarkarmakar.github.io/publications/AAP_revision.pdf) is now accepted at Advances in Applied Probability

-October 2024: Our [Paper](https://sayarkarmakar.github.io/publications/cpsync.pdf) received a major revision from JASA.

 September 2024: Our [Paper](https://arxiv.org/abs/2405.12199) received a Reject and Resubmit from Applied Probability Trust.